Kamil al-Husayni

 Al-Husayni was the son of Mohammed Tahir al-Husayni, who had preceded him as Hanafi Mufti of Jerusalem.

-Politically, his approach was very different from his father's.
+Politically, his approach was very different from his father’s.
 During the British Mandate for Palestine, he sought compromise with the Jews and British authorities.
 The British appointed him chairman of the Appeal Courts and later director of the Higher Waqf Committee.
 The British also made him a Companion of the Order of St Michael and St George (CMG).

-He was succeeded by his brother Mohammad Amin al-Husayni.
+He died in Jerusalem on the 31st of March 1921, and was succeeded by his half-brother Mohammad Amin al-Husayni.